Monitor, Manage and Improve Database Performance with Foglight for Databases

 SQL Server Instance Level Metrics

 From the Global View, any server can be clicked on to get more insight into the environment.
 The pane of glass now focuses on an individual instance where much of the detail from the Global View comes to light.
 Beyond the counters and metrics, the Top 10 SQL Statements are also listed with the active time and number of executions.
-This enables a DBA or Developer to begin troubleshooting a specific piece of code to improve the overall system performance.
+This enables a DBA or Developer to begin troubleshooting specific SQL queries or stored procedures to improve query performance.

 There are also eight menus across the top of the page from SQL PI (Performance Investigator) related to performance, availability and configuration.
 The options from these menus enable you to gain deep insight into the instance.